RBS vows no repeat of system meltdown after 56 million pound fine

-LONDON Royal Bank of Scotland (RBS.L) vowed there would be no repeat of a system crash two years ago that left millions of customers unable to make or receive payments, after it was fined 56 million pounds ($88 million) by British regulators on Thursday.
+LONDON Royal Bank of Scotland vowed there would be no repeat of a system crash two years ago that left millions of customers unable to make or receive payments, after it was fined 56 million pounds by British regulators on Thursday.

 The 2012 outage, caused by a botched software upgrade, affected 6.5 million customers of RBS, NatWest and Ulster Bank in Britain for several weeks and raised questions about the resilience of the group's technology.